Nate Hinton: Houston Rockets / Rio Grande Valley Vipers (2023–2025)

-On August 2, 2023, Hinton signed with the Houston Rockets.
-However, on October 21, 2023, he was waived by the Rockets, but was re-signed to a two-way deal two days later.
-On July 4, 2024, Hinton signed a standard contract with the Rockets, but was waived on October 19.
-On October 27, he re-joined the Vipers.
+In July 2023, Hinton played for the Houston Rockets in the 2023 NBA Summer League.
+On August 2, he signed with the Rockets.
+He was waived by the Rockets on October 21, but was re-signed to a two-way deal two days later.
+He split the 2023–24 season with the Rockets and their G League affiliate, the Rio Grande Valley Vipers.

+On July 4, 2024, Hinton signed a standard contract with the Rockets, and played for the team in the 2024 NBA Summer League.
+He was waived on October 19 and subsequently re-joined the Vipers for the 2024–25 NBA G League season.

 Memphis Hustle (2025)

 On January 10, 2025, Hinton was traded to the Memphis Hustle.
+He appeared in 31 games for the Hustle to finish the G League season.